ShreyaJaiswal24/portfolio/README.md

 # portfolio
-This is my portfolio designed by using html and css.
+This is my portfolio designed by using html and css and js.